Get a car loan that works for you by finding out your borrowing limits.

 Your borrowing power is how much money you’re able to borrow without putting too much pressure on your finances.
 This guide will take you through how to work out your own borrowing powers and how lenders determine your borrowing power when you apply.

 Why is it important to understand your borrowing power?

 Understanding your borrowing power can help you limit the number of applications and enquiries you need to make as you’re only applying for loans that you can afford.
-You want to compare a lot of different offers but you don’t want to make an excessive amount of enquiries for credit.
+It's important to compare a lot of different offers but you don’t want to apply for too many different loans.
 You also don’t want your credit history damaged by any rejections you receive.

-For this reason, most lenders use a formula called the Household Expenditure Method (HEM) to work out your borrowing power.
+Most lenders use a formula called the Household Expenditure Method (HEM) to determine your borrowing power.
 This is the closest thing to a one-size-fits-all approach to calculating these factors.
 It involves dividing all household expenses into one of three groups: the essential (food, utilities, etc), the discretionary (entertainment, childcare, restaurants) and the luxury (vacations, household staff).
 The HEM is determined by looking at the median spending on essentials by Australian households, and the 25th percentile spending on discretionaries.

 These two values are added together to get the HEM, a number that changes and is updated each year.
 The number is adjusted in a particular way depending on your location, whether you’re part of a single or partner household and whether there are any children.

 - The lender will ask you what your monthly expenditure is, and then look at the HEM.
 The higher of the two sums is used as your monthly expenditure when determining your borrowing power.

 - The HEM is based on the Australian Bureau of Statistics spending data.
 It is regularly updated based on the more recent information.